dimitriharding/next-level-automation-workshop/slides.md

 Improve the current Login page object `login.page.js`

 Objective:
-  - Create one function/method for logging in
+  - Create one function/method for logging in the user `loginUser`
   - Update test to use this new method/function
   - Run your test and ensure that they still work